 •On the Toolbar, select the File section and click Save.

 •On the Toolbar, select the File section and click the arrow to the right of the Save button.
 In the drop-down list, select the Save command.

 A document is saved automatically every 5 minutes after it has been saved once in the manual mode.

 If your work with the computer or application ends abnormally and then you open the document, the application automatically restores the data that was contained in the document at the time of its last automatic save.

 The restored document must be saved manually.
 To do this:

 1.Click OK in the dialog box with the following message: “This is a recovered version of the document.
 You need to save it manually.”

-2.Save the recovered document using the Save As command as described above.
+2.Save the recovered document using the Save as command.